Find a Training

 All PDF Research Advocates work closely with fellow advocates, PDF staff and local institutions to find ways to change research.
 Research Advocates also receive continuing support, education and networking opportunities.

-PDF is now accepting applications for its next Learning Institute in March 2014.
-Applicants must be from the United States.
+Applications are now closed for the next Learning Institute.
+Typically, applicants must be from the United States.
 Applicants must be either living with Parkinson's themselves or care partners of people with Parkinson's.

 Thursday, March 6 - Saturday, March 8, 2014